kchalkowski/Code_Review/code_review.md

 ```

-#Names for arguments
+### Names for arguments
 Argument names are clearly defined, for example, a produced error message "Missing argument: config file" is aptly named "die_with_message" which helps users understand the purpose of this line of code.
-Additionally,

 ```perl
 my $json_config = $ARGV[0] or die_with_message("Missing argument: config file");
 ```

-#Project Structure
+### Project Structure
 again, project structure is well organized with a header, and subheaders defining the different types of datasets.
 Also, analysis tables are well commented and it is very clear what each table describes.
 However, it would be nice to have a little more commenting and description of what each dataset is.
 For example, is $bq_tb_commits the number of commits per user? or per project?

 ```perl